Close

 Essential Requirements

-All applicants need valid passport (6+ months validity), completed application form, passport photos, and proof of accommodation.
+All applicants need valid passport with 6 months minimum validity, completed application form, passport photos, and proof of accommodation.
 Business travelers require invitation letters, while students need acceptance letters from recognized institutions.

 Payment Methods

 Credit cards, bank transfers, and money orders accepted at most locations.
-Online applications accept secure card payments.
-Cash payments available at select consular offices.
+Online applications accept secure e-payment platforms through expanded e-Visa and e-Student Permit portals.
+Cash payments available at select consular offices during business hours Monday to Friday, 8:00am to 2:30pm.

 05